ignacypolak1/ignacypolak1/README.md

 </div>

   ### :man_technologist: About me:
-  - An engineer interested in Python programming, data analysis, machine learning, and cybersecurity.
+  - An engineer interested in programming, data analysis, machine learning, and cybersecurity.

   ### ⌨️: Languages:
 <div align="center">